The Beatles' rooftop concert: Set list

 The rooftop concert consisted of nine complete takes of five Beatles songs: three takes of "Get Back"; two each of "Don't Let Me Down" and "I've Got a Feeling"; and one take each of "One After 909" and "Dig a Pony".
 On 28 January 2022, the audio of the full rooftop performance was released in Dolby Atmos to streaming services as Get Back – The Rooftop Performance.
 The album version reproduced the set list in its performance order.
-As seen in the 2021 Disney+ documentary series The Beatles: Get Back, a short take of "Get Back" was also played and filmed before takes one and two, as part of the preliminary sound check.
-The concert also includes a short take of the British national anthem "God Save the Queen".
+As seen in the 2021 Disney+ documentary series The Beatles: Get Back, a short take of "Get Back" was also played and filmed before takes one and two, as part of the preliminary sound check, and "Dig a Pony" was preceded by a false start.
+After "I've Got a Feeling" (Take 2), Lennon introduced the following song as "And for the First Time" and the band started playing another take of "Get Back" before he corrected himself, introducing the right song as "Don't Let Me Down".
+The concert also included a short take of the British national anthem "God Save the Queen".
 Track times are taken from the streaming version released in 2022.

 All tracks are written by John Lennon and Paul McCartney, except where noted: